Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Bruh.

-And and remember, guys, this was in the middle of them having the war, right?
+Like, and remember, guys, this was in the middle of them having the war, right?

-So psychological warfare is important.
+So, psychological warfare is important.

-Imagine you're like communicating with with your with your counterparts saying, yo, we gotta get these Israelis there invading in southern Lebanon, we're gonna go after them, right?
+Imagine you're like communicating with your counterparts saying, yo, we got to get these Israelis.

 That's crazy.